mlederbauer/glossagen/README.md

 ## 🔥 Usage

-Run `GlossaGen` to extract your first set of terms from a research paper about dentistry and zeolithes (interesting!):
+Run `GlossaGen` to extract a glossary table from the command line:
 ```
-glossagen # this runs the program with the default paper
+glossagen # runs the program with the default paper
-glossagen path/to/directory/containing/paper # as of now, the paper must be called paper.pdf
+glossagen path/to/directory/containing/paper # the paper must be called paper.pdf
 ```

 ## 👩‍💻 Installation